-- Items stored at the health and wellness center include:

-- o Immunizations

-- CPR

-- \circ TB Annually

-- Drug screening Annually

-- Flu shot Annually

-- Items stored by the Academic Advising Center Office Manager/Recorder.

-- o Authorization for Release of Health Documents

-- Statement of Adherence of Clinical Facility Policy and Procedure (Read drug screen policy)

-- Essential Abilities for Admission and Retention Certification Statement (Read Radiography Essential Abilities)

-- Criminal Background Release Form

-- Informed Consent Form

-- Photographic Release Form

-- Items collected during AHLT R103 (Introduction to Clinical Experience) and stored by the Academic Advising Center Office Manager/Recorder.

-- Indiana State Radiology Student Permit

-- OSHA blood borne pathogens

-- o Clinical Student Handbook Signature

-- This includes reviewing the radiographic repeat policy and the pregnancy policy

-- Radiation monitoring record Maintained monthly and stored indefinitely.
+- Items stored at the health and wellness center/CastleBranch include: - Immunizations - TB At time of admittance (two-step) and annually (one-step) - Drug screening Annual - Flu shot Annual - Items stored by the School Recorder/Castlebranch include: - Background Checks - Essential Abilities/Technical Standards (annual) - Requirement to Disclose Form (annual) - Proof of CPR At time of admittance of program - Proof of Health Insurance At time of admittance of program - Items collected during AHLT R103 (Introduction to Clinical Experience) and stored in the Learning Management System (Canvas or Castlebranch): - o Indiana State Radiology Student Permit - OSHA blood borne pathogens (annual) - Clinical Student Handbook Signature (annual) - This includes reviewing the radiographic repeat policy and the pregnancy policy - MRI Screening Form (annual) - Radiation monitoring record Maintained monthly and stored indefinitely.

-- Student competencies Maintained throughout the program and stored indefinitely.
+• Student competencies - Maintained throughout the program and stored indefinitely.